If you've been charged with a crime in Harris County or a surrounding area, start protecting your rights and future right now.

 Schedule your free consultation with Matthew Sharp.

-Understanding what your rights are when it comes to police search and seizure in Texas can be confusing, especially if law enforcement attempts to overstep their authority and claim that they have the right to search without your permission.
+Understanding your rights when it comes to police search and seizure in Texas can be confusing, especially if law enforcement attempts to overstep their authority and claim that they have the right to search without your permission.

 Are there limits to a police search?